the-vegetarian-vampire/CPPBox/README.md

 - `int *arr = new int[10];` - array - `delete[] arr;`

 `Sentinel` - value indicating the end of a data structure, like a null-terminated string in C.

+`Coroutines` - flow control is cooperatively passed between two different routines without returning; keyword "pause."
+Unlike standard functions that start and run to completion, coroutines can be stopped at any point and resumed later; coroutine yields control explicitly, meaning it decides when to pause and give control back.
+Another coroutine won't start until the current one decides to yield.

+`Return value optimization (RVO)` - compiler optimization that avoids extra copy or move operations when returning a value from a function.

 ------
 # Cache